The-Captain-William/The-Captain-William/README.md

 ## Interests

 Apart from coding, I have a keen interest in staying up-to-date with the latest advancements in technology.
 I also love motorcycles, reading, lifting weights, and being outdoors.
-I also live Chinese culture and language, and I'm studying Mandarin Chinese with the goal of becoming fluent.
+I also love Chinese culture and language, and I'm studying Mandarin Chinese with the goal of becoming fluent.

 If you're looking for a highly motivated junior software engineer who is eager to learn, grow, and make a positive impact, I would love to connect with you.
 Let's collaborate and create something amazing together!